progressively-crew/progressively/packages/documentation/docs/introduction/why.md

 And we wanted to focus on some aspects that have not always been covered by others: **perceived performance, accessibility and privacy**.

-- Progressively is smaller than its competitors ([1kB for the React SDK](https://bundlephobia.com/package/@progressively/react@0.0.1-alpha.10), [see comparison](https://github.com/progressively-crew/progressively/tree/master/example/bundle-diffs)) and does not bloat client side bundles
+- Progressively is smaller than its competitors ([1.3kB for the React SDK](https://bundlephobia.com/package/@progressively/react@0.0.1-alpha.10), [see comparison](https://github.com/progressively-crew/progressively/tree/master/example/bundle-diffs)) and does not bloat client side bundles
 - Progressively has to be accessible (if the experience does not work for you, [let us know](https://github.com/progressively-crew/progressively/issues), we want to improve)
-- Progressively focuses on avoiding the page flickering during flag resolution thanks to SSR SDK support ([see React SDK example](/guides/react))
+- Progressively provides ways to avoid the page flickering during flag resolution thanks to SSR SDK support ([see React SDK example](/guides/react))
 - Realtime propagation with Websockets
 - No intrusive tracking (expect error monitoring or privacy first analytics tools to be added at some point to understand more the audience)
 - Progressively is self-hosted: you decide where to put your data and running instances

 ---

-If you come from a company that uses feature branches and GitFlow, you might be interested in reading [this blog post](https://mfrachet.github.io/why-i-dont-like-gitflow/)
+If you come from a company that uses feature branches and GitFlow, you might be interested in reading [this blog post](https://mfrachet.github.io/why-i-dont-like-gitflow/).